 Eastern England England, UK Travel Guide

 Historically, Norfolk formerly was a largely agricultural county, having a strong connection to its surrounding waters.
 This meant a diet rich in grains, root vegetables, poultry, and fish.
-The county's trading links, notably through ports like King's Lynn and Norwich, also introduced herbs and spices ingredients from farther away, subtly influencing local flavors.
+The county's trading links, notably through ports like King's Lynn and Norwich, also introduced spices and spices ingredients from farther away, subtly influencing local flavors.

 As the county town, Norwich boasts a diverse and cosmopolitan culinary scene, with many international dining options.

 A local delicacy.
-Famous for its sweet, tender meat and rich flavor.
+Famous for its sweet, tender meat plus rich flavor.
 Find it in sandwiches, salads, or as a dressed whole crab, especially in coastal towns like Cromer and Wells-next-the-Sea.
 Look for it seasonally, mainly from spring to autumn.

 A truly unique taste of the Norfolk coast.